kbastien/Coro/README.md

 # Coro
-:music: iOS app that allows you to play your music anywhere :explosion:
+:musical_note: iOS app that allows you to play your music anywhere :boom: